 Catching and Passing

-To learn to catch and pass the ball properly, first start with small bean bags instead of balls.
+Catching and passing netball drills for juniors need to first teach the player how to catch and pass the ball properly.
+So, make it easier and start with small bean bags instead of balls.
 Get the players to stand in a circle and pass the bean bags as if they were balls to their left and then to their right aiming for chest height.

 Go around the circle a few times before you introduce the ball.
 Focus on the accuracy of passing first by keeping only a small distance between the players and allowing them to develop the strength of their passes over time.